Rugvip/ts-build-bench/bundle-measurements.md

 - Can we use sucrase with the ts-fork plugin?
 So we can get both the sucrase speedup but also async type feedback.
 - Should we do type checks as a part of the bundling, or leave that as a separate step?
+- Does adding source maps affect the results?

 ### Run 5